digitaltwinconsortium/AAS-Repository/README.md

 1. CARBON_REPORTING: Set to "1" to enable carbon reporting
 1. OPCUA_REPORTING: Set to "1" to enable OPC UA PubSub operational data reporting
 1. USE_JSON_SERIALIZATION: Set "1" to enable saving AAS spec in JSON format (within AASX file)
+1. SMIP_GRAPHQL_ENDPOINT_URL: The CESMII SMIP GarphQL Endpoint URL, e.g. "https://demo.cesmii.net/graphql"
+1. SMIP_USERNAME: Your CESMII SMIP username
+1. SMIP_CLIENT_ID: The CESMII SMIP client ID of this AAS Repo
+1. SMIP_CLIENT_PASSWORD: The CESMII SMIP client password of this AAS Repo
+1. SMIP_CLIENT_ROLE: The CESMII SMIP client role of this AAS Repo
+1. SMIP_BEARER_TOKEN: The current CESMII SMIP bearer token.
+If blank, the other SMIP env variables are used to request a new token